zntfdr/awesome-twitter-bots/README.md

 - [Google Facts](https://twitter.com/@GoogleFacts) 🔥🔥🔥🔥🔥 - Learn new things every day
 - [Grammar Police](https://twitter.com/@_grammar_) 🔥🔥🔥 - Detects tweets with improper grammar usage, and replies with the corrections
 - [Library of Every](https://twitter.com/@libraryofevery) - A speculative catalogue of exhaustive enumerations
-- [Museum Bot](https://twitter.com/@MuseumBot) 🔥🔥 - Random, high-resolution images from the Metropolitan Museum of Art, four times a day
 - [Power Vocab Tweet](https://twitter.com/@PowerVocabTweet) 🔥 - Boost your vocabulary with these fiercely plausible words and definitions
 - [Urban Dictionary](https://twitter.com/@urbandictionary) 🔥🔥🔥🔥🔥 - A definition a day, from the crowdsourced online dictionary of slang words and phrases